meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.metering.md

 **CSV Export**:

 All the metering usage data can be downloaded as CSV.
 The download can be triggered directly from Metering & Usage information page.
-The data transformations like sorting and filtering are also included as well as the responsible person.
-Additional meta information can be configured beneath the metering usage information.
-This information will only be visible within the exported CSV document.
+Currently active data transformations like sorting and filtering are also applied to the CSV export.
+Additionally information about the project owner is provided in the CSV export.
+If can also be configured which additional project tags shall also be provided.